Azert-Software/virus-total-proxy/README.md

 This was created for use with Hmail server but could be used elsewhere of course.

+The proxy is written in GoLang and an executable is located in the dist folder allowing you to download an run with a minimum of effort.

 ### Use ###

 This takes a single parameter which is the location of the file to be checked.